andrey-zherikov/argparse/README.md

 ### Providing a new `main` function without wrapping standard `main`

-If wrapping of standard `main` function doesn't fit your needs (e.g. you need to do some initialization before parsing the command line) then you can use `CLI!(...).parseArgs` function:
+If wrapping of standard `main` function doesn’t fit your needs (e.g., you need to do some initialization before parsing the command line), then you can use `CLI!(...).parseArgs` function:

 `int parseArgs(alias newMain)(string[] args, COMMAND initialValue = COMMAND.init)`

 **Parameters:**

-- `newMain` - function that's called with object of type `COMMAND` as a first parameter filled with the data parsed from command line; optionally it can take `string[]` as a second parameter which will contain unknown arguments (see [Wrapper for main function](#wrapper-for-main-function) section for details).
+- `newMain`—function that’s called with object of type `COMMAND` as a first parameter filled with the data parsed from command line; optionally it can take `string[]` as a second parameter which will contain unknown arguments (see [Wrapper for main function](#wrapper-for-main-function) section for details).
-- `args` - raw command line arguments (excluding `argv[0]` - first command line argument in `main` function).
+- `args`—raw command-line arguments (excluding `argv[0]`—first command-line argument in `main` function).
-- `initialValue` - initial value for the object passed to `newMain` function.
+- `initialValue`—initial value for the object passed to `newMain` function.

 **Return value:**

-If there is an error happened during the parsing then non-zero value is returned.
-In case of no error, if `newMain` function returns a value that can be cast to `int` then this value is returned or `0` otherwise.
+If there is an error happened during the parsing, then non-zero value is returned.
+In case of no error, if `newMain` function returns a value that can be cast to `int`, then this value is returned, or `0` otherwise.

 **Usage example:**